What is PGP?

 One of its most popular uses are for emails.
 Your best options would be to find an email provider that offers PGP encryption built-in.
 Fortunately, we’ve done a comprehensive review of the best privacy-oriented email providers that offer PGP and other encryption protocols to keep you secure.

 Unfortunately, nothing is foolproof, and PGP-encrypted files have been broken before.
 However, this usually happens when the user fails to keep their private key genuinely private – not due to the encryption.
+Is PGP still secure?
+So long as you stay smart.
 Remember, your privacy is only as strong as your ability to remain vigilant.